Can I backup Windows Server to OneDrive?

 Step 4.
 You’ll now be prompted to select the folders that you want to sync across the local Windows Server and the cloud.
 Then, press the “Next” button to get to the final set up screen.

 Step 5.
-With OneDrive set up, you can access your cloud storage folder at any time by clicking the "OneDrive" entry in the left pane of the File Explorer.
-This folder has a two-way sync feature, so you just need to drag and drop the files into this folder, OneDrive will automatically sync the files in Windows Server 2008/2012/2016/2019.
+With OneDrive set up, you can access your cloud storage folder anytime by clicking the "OneDrive" entry in the left pane of File Explorer.
+This folder has a two-way sync feature, so you need to drag and drop the files into this folder, and OneDrive will automatically sync the files in Windows Server 2008/2012/2016/2019.

 Method 2.
 Backup Windows Server to OneDrive with official website